wagtail/wagtail-live/docs/getting_started/setup_ngrok.md

 ## Start ngrok server

-Navigate to the directory where you extracted ngrok - in our example `downloads/ngrok_folder` - and then start the server as following:
+Navigate to the directory where you extracted ngrok - in our example `downloads/ngrok_folder` - and then start the server as follows:
 ```console
 $ cd downloads/ngrok_folder
 $ ./ngrok http 8000